morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 There are actually 3 chipsets that are supported by the mt7921 module (driver): mt7921 (WiFi 6), mt7921k (WiFi 6e) and mt7922 (WiFi 6e).
 It is not clear which of the 3 will be released as USB chipsets.
 This should become clear to us at some point later in 2022.
 I am hoping to see Tri-Band (6e) capability.

-I have been using Linux since 1994 and this is the first time that I can recall an in-kernel USB WiFi adapter driver being in-kernel and ready before the product is available for purchase.
-This is very encouraging.
 I have a laptop system with a mt7921 card providing WiFi.
 Ubuntu 22.04 uses the mt7921 module (driver) on this card.
 It just works.
-The mt7921 module has been in the Linux kernel since kernel 5.12 so it is maturing.
+The mt7921 module (driver) has been in the Linux kernel since kernel 5.12 so it is maturing.
 It is a very solid driver.
 AP mode support will be added in kernel 5.19.
-AP Mode support requires both a new driver (to be included in kernel 5.19) and a firmware upgrade.
+AP Mode support requires both a new driver (to be included in kernel 5.19) and a [firmware upgrade](https://github.com/morrownr/USB-WiFi/blob/main/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md).
 Hopefully, by the time we can buy a mt7921 based USB WiFi adapter, we should find them to be full featured, solid performers.

 -----